Coboundaries of commuting Borel automorphisms: Preliminaries

 \begin{definition} Let $S$ and $T$ be two commuting Borel automorphism we say that they generate a free Borel action $\rho(\Z^2)$ of group $\Z^2$ where $\rho_{(n,m)} : = S^n T^m = T^m S^n \in Aut(X,\B)$, if for every $(n,m) \in \Z^2$ we have $\rho_{(n,m)} (x) \neq x$ for all $x \in X$ and any pair of integers $(m,n) \neq (0,0)$.

 \end{definition} Note that the above definition immediately implies that $S$ is not a power of $T$ for any $x \in X$.
-To see this assume there exist $x \in X$ such that $S x= T^p x$ for some $p\in \Z$.
+To see this, assume there exist $x \in X$ such that $S x= T^p x$ for some $p\in \Z$.
 Hence $S T^{-p} x = x$, which contradicts the assumption that $\rho$ is a free action.

-In the study of Borel dynamical systems the theory of \textit{Countable Borel equivalence relation (CBER)} on $(X, \mathcal{B})$ plays an important role as it provides a link between descriptive set theory and Borel actions (see Theorem $\ref{FM}$).
-We call an equivalence relation $E$ on $(X, \mathcal{B})$ \textit{Borel} if it is a Borel subset of the product space $E \subset X \times X$.
-We say that an equivalence relation $E$ on $(X, \mathcal{B})$ is \textit{countable} if every equivalence class $[x]_E := \{y \in X : (x,y) \in E\}$ is a countable set for all $x \in X$.
-Let $B \in \B$ be a Borel set, then the \textit{saturation of $B$} with respect to a CBER $E$ on $(X,\B)$ is the set containing entire equivalence classes $[x]_E$ for every $x \in B$.
+\textit{Countable Borel equivalence relation (CBER)}: An equivalence relation $E$ on $(X, \mathcal{B})$ is called Borel if it is a Borel subset of the product space $E \subset X \times X$, where $X \times X$ is equipped with the Borel $\sigma$-algebra $\mathcal{B} \times \mathcal{B}$.
+It is called countable if every equivalence class $[x]_E := \{y \in X : (x,y) \in E\}$ is countable for all $x \in X$.
+If $B$ is a Borel set, then $[B]_E$ denotes the saturation of $B$ with respect to the equivalence relation $E$, i.e., $[B]_E$ contains the entire class $[x]_E$ for every $x\in B$.
+In the study of Borel dynamical systems the theory of CBER plays an important role as it provides a link between descriptive set theory and Borel actions (see Theorem $\ref{FM}$).

 Let $\Gamma$ be a Borel automorphism group of $(X,\B)$, then the \textit{orbit equivalence relation} generated by the action of $\Gamma$ on $X$ is given Note that $E_X(\Gamma)$ is a CBER.
 We will call an equivalence relation $E$ \textit{periodic at a point} $x \in X$ if the equivalence class $[x]_E$ is finite.
 Similarly, an equivalence relation $E$ is \textit{aperiodic at} $x \in X$ if the equivalence class $[x]_E$ is countably infinite.
 If every $E$-class is countably infinite we will say that the equivalence relation $E$ is \textit{aperiodic}.
 In this paper we work with aperiodic CBERs.
 The study of aperiodic CBERs in itself is an area of immense importance in descriptive set theory.
 We refer our readers to \cite{Kechris_2019} for an up-to-date survey of the theory of countable Borel equivalence relations.